jdoyle1983/libmemAlMan/README.md

 * Maintainence routine to keep the library memory footprint small for long running applications.
 * Global cleanup routine to ensure all memory used is properly freed.
+* Multi-Threading ready, routines in place to lock the data to ensure multiple threads can play nice with managed memory.
+(Application must implement locking mechanism).